- Text-only version of this website

 • Rural and Urban Underserved Medicine (RUUM): individuals with a primary focus on careers serving urban, rural and medically underserved populations.

 Application to the JHMP occurs early in the spring semester of the student's second year of college enrollment.
-Applications for the 2015-2016 year and a position in the College of Medicine's class of 2020 will be available on this site in January 2015.
+Applications for the 2015-2016 year and a position in the College of Medicine's class of 2020 can be found in the Application tab.

 Other sections on this website offer details of the application process, the requirements, the JHMP curriculum and an FAQ page.